► Seven-seat SUV driven in the UK

 What are the specs?

-The plug-in will account for the vast majority of sales, and pairs a 2.5-litre petrol engine with an electric motor for a combined 323bhp and 369lb ft of torque, enabling a 0-62mph time of 6.8 seconds.
+The plug-in will account for the vast majority of sales in the UK due to our tax concessions for long-range PHEVs, and pairs a 2.5-litre petrol engine with an electric motor for a combined 323bhp and 369lb ft of torque, enabling a 0-62mph time of 6.8 seconds.
 A 17.8kWh battery allows for a claimed electric range of 38 miles, similar to a Hyundai Santa Fe PHEV, but is almost half that of the impressive Skoda Kodiaq plug-in.

-So the diesel puts out 251bhp and 550Nm of torque, enabling a 0-60mph time of 8.4 seconds, with Mazda still claiming almost 50mpg.
+So the diesel puts out 251bhp and 406lb ft of torque, enabling a 0-60mph time of 8.4 seconds, with Mazda still claiming almost 50mpg.
 Figures like that should be achievable on a steady, longer run.
-All CX-80s also have a 2.5-tonne towing capacity, especialy useful in the case of the PHEV.
+Unusually, all CX-80s also have a 2.5-tonne towing capacity, with there being none of the usual penalties for the PHEV.

-Mazda has clearly worked hard to retune the unsettled suspension of the CX-60 on its new CX-80, and my first impressions are of a better ride.
-It doesn’t have the bounciness of its smaller sibling, feeling far more settled even on less-smooth surfaces, though the UK’s roads will be the final test.
+Mazda has clearly worked hard to retune the unsettled suspension of the CX-60 on its new CX-80, and our first impressions are of a better ride.
+It doesn’t have the bounciness of its smaller sibling, feeling far more settled even on the punishing mix of pockmarked A- and B-roads on our usual test route.
 This is no doubt helped by the longer wheelbase, as well as the fact you won’t find a CX-80 riding on daft 22-inch alloy wheels.
 That said, it’s still not as supple as the Skoda Kodiaq, which feels more cushioned still.

 Mazda has put those extra dimensions in the CX-80 to good use and created a particularly spacious SUV.
 Unlike a Skoda Kodiaq, seven seats are standard across the line-up, with a six-seat configuration including two captain’s chairs in the middle row available as an option on Homura and Homura Plus models.
 As on the Kia EV9, which is available in a similar configuration, seven seats always make the most sense.